CrustaceanKing/Thomas-Wald/About.md

 # Sean Thomas Orion Wald: Who Am I & What Do I Do?
 Hey!
 My name is **Sean Thomas Wald**, and I'm a *Producer, Multi-Instrumentalist, and Singer/Songwriter!*

+If you'd like to contact me, my email is: seantwald@gmail.com

 [LinkTree](https://linktr.ee/thomaswald) for all platforms

 ---